 No, we cannot safely assume that the

 owl:sameAs predicate has consistently been used in accordance with at least one of its several meanings .
 No, we cannot assume that SPARQL endpoints will be available or even return valid RDF, or that any RDF document out there is syntactically valid, coherent, and free of ontological abuse .
 Yes, people will use the same URL to refer to different things, and obviously different URLs to point to the same things—

 schema:sameAs.
 Yes, our precious data sets unnecessarily use different ontologies, so we have to switch on reasoning, even though that makes benchmark results suddenly worse than the state of the art—

 In all honesty, the academic community did take its publish or perish adage to heart, and is co-responsible for the billions of RDF triples currently on the public Web as Linked Open Data.
-But while the Web is a good platform for data publication, but a pretty bad platform for data consumption . which is not coincidentally also where many challenges remain open.
+But while the Web is a good platform for data publication, it is a pretty bad platform for data consumption , which is not coincidentally also where many challenges remain open.
 This is why we should not ignore the 20% any longer, but embrace the unique challenges and opportunities it brings.
 Crucial and sometimes counterintuitive insights arise when Web-based techniques are applied to research problems previously only studied in isolation.
 As an example, link-traversal-based query execution taught us that SPARQL queries can exist separately from specific interfaces to evaluate them, which in turn are independent from back-ends.
 Understanding that some of our standardized protocols do not adhere to the constraints of the Web’s underlying REST architectural style, allows us to design interfaces with better scalability properties, which might perform worse in closed environments but yield desirable properties on the public Web .
 Taking this even further, we can wonder whether the greedy semantics of SPARQL queries are tailored too much to closed databases as opposed to the Web we claim to target.
 Are we ready for that Web?